-The below information is a summary, please see the Derbyshire JAPC traffic light classification criteria for full details.
+The below information is a summary, please see the Derbyshire JAPC traffic light classification guidance page for full details.

 Not recommended or commissioned*.
 This may include drugs, treatments or medical devices.

-*Clinicians should submit an individual funding request, and await a positive outcome, before initiation of treatment for a BLACK medicine/treatment/medical device for NHS prescribing.
+*Clinicians should submit an individual funding request, and await a positive outcome, before initiation of treatment for a DNP medicine/treatment/medical device for NHS prescribing.

 JAPC does not recommend for use except in exceptional circumstances.

 Considered suitable for a consultant or specialist, usually within a secondary or tertiary care services, to initiate and continue prescribing.

 Initiated in secondary care or other specialist setting but are suitable for GPs to continue on-going prescribing under a shared care protocol, once the patient has been stabilised or dose predictable.

 You can also view a complete listing of all drugs.